 We believe that the following points provide some useful direction for enterprises wishing to ensure that their enterprise mobile application will serve them as needed during the winter holiday season.

 Load testing should be carried out on your mobile application before peak time so as to ensure that your enterprise mobile application can deal with the heavy traffic that is an inevitable part of the festive season.
 Surely, you don’t want your enterprise to be 2013’s ClickFrenzy?

 Transaction Process Testing

 All sub-operations making up the transaction process on your enterprise mobile application should be running smoothly.
-Atomicity, consistency, isolation and durability (the ACID test) should all be taken seriously into account and thoroughly tested.
+Atomicity, consistency, isolation, and durability (the ACID test) should all be taken seriously into account and thoroughly tested.

-Ensure that each and every version of devices that support your application are tested with a device matrix.
+Ensure that each and every version of devices that support your application is tested with a device matrix.
 Your enterprise application’s stability is of paramount importance.
 Be sure that your mobile application is stable make sure that you have device matrixes for different geographical locations.